Transformation

 // loss of a degree of movement when two axes are aligned the same way.

-// By default, when setting rotation directly, you’re setting the object’s world rotation
+// By default, when setting rotation directly, you’re setting the object’s Global rotation

-// Setting the world rotation of a child object will rotate it into that position absolutely.
+// Setting the Global rotation of a child object will rotate it into that position absolutely.

 // Local position/rotation/scale, is that transformation relative to its parent.